PreEmptive logo

 PreEmptive Solutions’ Application “Bricking” Gives App Security a Nuclear Option

-Once a mobile device or an on-premises server or a PC… is known to be compromised or in hostile hands (detected, for example, when someone attaches a debugger to an app in what is a strictly production setting), doesn’t it make sense to be able to alter your app’s runtime behavior in real time? …and not just at the time of discovery – but also into the future – and for as long as the runtime environment remains suspect?
+Once a mobile device, an on-premises server, or a PC… is known to be compromised or in hostile hands (detected, for example, when someone attaches a debugger to an app in a strictly production setting), doesn’t it make sense to be able to alter your app’s runtime behavior in real time, not just at the time of discovery but also into the future and for as long as the runtime environment remains suspect?

 Application Bricking: from application developer to brick layer

-If the same app is restarted without the presence of a debugger, it runs just fine – this may be exactly the behavior you need – but this may be a big issue too.
+If the same app is restarted without a debugger, it runs just fine, and this may be precisely the behavior you need—but this may be a big issue, too.
 After all, the app is still in the hands of someone willing and able to attach a debugger!

-What may make sense in this scenario is to disable the app permanently – not just when a debugger is attached – but for all time – why?
-Because a debugger was attached so who knows what’s coming next?
+What may make sense in this scenario is to disable the app permanently—not just when a debugger is attached, but for all time.
+Why?
+Because a debugger was attached, who knows what’s coming next?
 What you need in this scenario is “application bricking.”

 Device bricking: there goes the neighborhood

-Device bricking is already common practice – when a device has been lost or stolen, most carriers (or OS providers) will let you lock or even wipe a device.
+Device bricking is already standard practice—when a device has been lost or stolen, most carriers (or OS providers) will let you lock or wipe a device.
 Why? …because once a phone is in the hands of someone who’d steal a smartphone, the likelihood skyrockets that this person would, given the opportunity, also steal data, dollars, or an identity.

 Application Bricking as an anti-debugger defense